New to Vaping And Wondering Where to Start?

 Is Vaping safe?

 Vaping is not completely risk free, though it may be easier to quantify the risks by comparing it to the dangers of smoking traditional cigarettes.
 According to PHE, vaping devices are 95% less harmful than cigarettes2.
-One of the main reasons for this is the lack of harmful chemicals that are prevalent in e-cigarettes.
+A primary reason for this is the lack of harmful chemicals that are prevalent in e-cigarettes.

 Cigarettes contain harmful chemicals

 Cigarettes contain thousands of harmful substances, including cadmium, arsenic and formaldehyde to name just a few.
-These chemicals can cause a huge range of life-threatening health problems, such as cancers and heart disease.
-From just a glance, it is clear that vaping presents lower health risks compared to smoking.
+These chemicals can cause a huge range of life-threatening health problems, such as various cancers and heart disease.
+Even at a glance, it is clear that vaping presents lower health risks compared to smoking.
 Martin Dockrell, the Tobacco Control Programme Lead at PHE has stated: “It's really important that smokers understand how much safer e-cigarettes are, compared to smoking."

 Vaping is tightly regulated

 Having only been introduced in the early 2000s, vaping is a relatively new concept, so there is still research to be done in discovering if there are any long term health effects.
-For now, it is important to remember that the production of eliquids in the UK is tightly regulated, so you can expect a safe and reliable experience while vaping.
+For now, it is important to remember that the production of e-liquids in the UK is tightly regulated, so you can expect a safe and reliable experience while vaping.
+The majority of health concerns targeting vaping can be narrowed down to illicit vape use and the sale of non TPD-compliant vapes.

 Vaping Myths Busted